ssendeavour/SchoolPersonnelMgmt/README.md

 require Qt 5.1 and g++ 4.7+ for C++11 features

+In Windows, require Visual Studio 2013 and Qt5.2RC1.
+MinGW with Qt5.2RC1 should also work, not tested

-don't support MinGW for lack support of C++ locale.
+__don't support MinGW for lack support of C++ locale.__

 ## 类结构